evan-razzaque/open-pulsefire-haste/protocol/README.md

 ## Saving Settings

-The Mouse settings are saved as follows:
+The Mouse settings are saved as follows (in Ngenuity):

 ```
 1. Revert LED settings or Set fade LED effect